za3k/qr-backup/README.md

 Generate paper backups for Linux.
-Currently **command-linux Linux only**.
+Currently **command-line Linux only**.

 Takes any file, and outputs a "paper backup": a printable black-and-white pdf full of QR codes.
 To back up your file, print the PDF.
 The pile of paper in your hand is now a backup of the file.